 Double conversion UPS’s are the market norm for critical applications and higher power ratings.
 These need no load stepping.
 You should size the alternator based on harmonic content, consider battery recharge, and consider HVAC requirements.
 Assuming the HVAC is on the generator you should size your generator kW rating as UPS x 2 to 2.5.

-For more information on how to correctly size generators take a look at our Generator Sizing Webinar.
+For more information on how to correctly size generators, watch our Generator Sizing Webinar

 Call 800-595-5315 Or Connect With Our Expert Technicians Here:

 - 6 Signs it’s Time to Replace Your Standby Generator